0xAX/linux-insides/Booting/linux-bootstrap-3.md

 Previously, we stopped right at the point where the kernel setup code was about to initialize the video mode.

-The setup code is located in the [arch/x86/boot/video.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/video.c) and implemented by the `set_video` function.
+The setup code is located in [arch/x86/boot/video.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/video.c) and implemented by the `set_video` function.
 Now let's take a look at the implementation of the `set_video` function:

 <!-- https://raw.githubusercontent.com/torvalds/linux/refs/heads/master/arch/x86/boot/video.c#L317-L343 -->
 ```C